 Archer Daniels Midland Co.
-(ADM), the largest grain processor, said supplies of corn and soybeans will tighten this year after drought hurt crops in South America and demand increases for ethanol.
+(ADM:US), the largest grain processor, said supplies of corn and soybeans will tighten this year after drought hurt crops in South America and demand increases for ethanol.

 “It’s going to be difficult to buy beans going forward, and we will see a reduction in exports as South America will rationalize what they have,” Craig Huss, ADM’s chief risk officer, said today during an earnings conference call with analysts.